rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-Basically you introduce an intermediate layer which holds meta information, which is done with the PageInfo type here, and has the list of items in an edges field.
+You introduced an intermediate layer that holds meta information with the PageInfo type, with the list of items in an edges field.
 In the intermediate layer, you can introduce the new information such as an `endCursor` (`createdAt` of the last message in the list).
 Then you don't need to query every `createdAt` date of every message anymore but only the `endCursor`.
 Let's see how this looks like in the *src/resolvers/message.js* file:

 {{< highlight javascript "hl_lines=16 22 23 24 25 26 27" >}}
 ...